projectcalico/calico/maintenance/monitor-component-metrics.md

 You can enable Typha metrics to be consumed by Prometheus via [two ways]({{ site.baseurl }}/reference/typha/configuration).
 ##### **Creating a service to expose Typha metrics**

-By using services you will be able to dynamically discover endpoints.
-Here you will create a service named `typha-metrics-svc` which will receive requests from port 9091 and forward it to port 9090 of pods that are participating in `kube-system` namespace and share `k8s-app: calico-typha` label.

 > **Note**: Typha uses **port 9091** TCP by default to publish its metrics.
 However, if {{site.prodname}} is installed using [Amazon yaml file](https://github.com/aws/amazon-vpc-cni-k8s/blob/b001dc6a8fff52926ed9a93ee6c4104f02d365ab/config/v1.5/calico.yaml#L535-L536) this port will be 9093 as its set manually via **TYPHA_PROMETHEUSMETRICSPORT** environment variable.
    {: .alert .alert-warning}